-- Categorical explanatory variables are called factors - More than one at a time - Originally for true experiments, but also useful with observational data - If there are observations at all combinations of explanatory variable values, it's called a complete factorial design (as opposed to a fractional factorial).
+- Categorical independent variables are called factors - More than one at a time - Originally for true experiments, but also useful with observational data - If there are observations at all combinations of independent variable values, it's called a complete factorial design (as opposed to a fractional factorial).
+We will consider only complete factorials.